 That said, keeping kosher, like other Jewish traditions and customs, endures.
 Many scholars believe that traditions like keeping kosher are important, because they connect Jewish people to their sense of identity, their history, and their culture.
 Such traditions have kept the spirit of Judaism alive, even in the darkest of times.

-I do not keep kosher, but on The Shiksa in the Kitchen section of my site I only post kosher recipes out of respect for my Jewish readers.
-You can read more about my personal food philosophy in the About Me section.
-I include a Kosher Key on every Shiksa in the Kitchen recipe, and I only include recipes that are kosher-style, meaning no pork or shellfish.
-I also keep dairy and meat recipes separate for the sake of my kosher readers.
+I do not keep kosher personally, but the majority of recipes on my site are kosher out of respect for my Jewish readers.
+You can read more about my food philosophy in the About Me section.
+I include a Kosher Key on every recipe which puts it into the category of meat, dairy, pareve, or in rare cases Non-Kosher.
 On my site fish is considered pareve, which means it can be served with dairy, though some very strict kosher Jews will not mix the two.
 The majority of kosher Jews consider fish pareve.
 When an occasional non-kosher recipe is shared (usually a historical or vintage recipe or guest post), I do offer kosher modifications wherever possible.
 Everything is clearly marked.